StephenWinters95/FLIT_Main_Ste/README.md

 ## About
 ---------
-Financial Planner is a system which aims to address the recognised gaps in financial literacy within Southern Irish society.
+Financial Planner is a system which aims at adults in Ireland who wish to improve their financial literacy, keep up to date, and access resources to empower financial decision making.

-Background statement of problem.
-Department of Finance initiatives commenced with survey of practitioners Sept 2023.
+Ireland is recognised as having a low level of adult financial literacy by International standards.
+The Department of Finance has recently (August 2023) launched an initiatve to being to address this problem.
+This initiatve has commencced with a survey of practitioners Sept 2023.

-Life experience of the developer, extensive reading and personal interest in the FIRE (Financial Independence Retire Early) community.
-Observation that seemingly small decisions taken at various life stages can have large consequences through out life.
+ Ths FinancialPlanner app is suggested as a resource which could quickly be made available and accessible to a large population.
+This initial delivery deliberately includes content specific to Ireland and Irish taxation and legal systems, and thereby addresses a knowledge gap which more generic systems might not.
 <br>
 Observaton that there are multiple sites in existence which address elements of financial planning, but a limited offering for whole-of-life planning, from cradle to grave  <br>
 Lots of individual useful websites but you need to work hard to link together the information.
 Difficult to get information specifically dealing with Irish government revenue and rules.
 <br>
 Ideally, by the time development is completed, this site will include:
 * life stage-themed links to useful information